OUR Goal Is To:

 Inspired by the success of School Girls Unite, Intersect started by students at Bethesda-Chevy Chase High School (just outside Washington, DC) and Prerna Girls School (Lucknow, Uttar Pradesh) share the same concern about gender-based violence.
 They exchange short videos about sexual harassment and assault in both countries that widen perspectives about this universal crisis.
 These global activists are collaborating on strategies for local community action to stop sexual violence.
-Politics & Prose bookstore is hosting “Partnership Friday” to support Intersect from 9am-9pm on February 2.
+Politics & Prose bookstore hosted “Partnership Friday” to support Intersect in February.

 OTHER YOUTH-LED ADVOCACY